 - Report Writing

-The curriculum for NGU’s Certificate in Professional Investigations consists of six courses.
-The 18-credit program begins with five core courses and then offers two options for the remaining elective.
+The curriculum for NGU’s Certificate in Professional Investigations consists of five courses.
+The 15-credit program begins with five core courses and then offers two options for the remaining elective.

 First, complete the core courses required for each participant in the program: